Vascular dementia: Prognosis

-Unlike Alzheimer's disease, which weakens the patient, causing them to succumb to bacterial infections like pneumonia, vascular dementia can be a direct cause of death due to the possibility of a fatal interruption in the brain's blood supply.
+Vascular dementia may be a direct cause of death due to the possibility of a fatal interruption in the brain's blood supply.

 Epidemiology

-Vascular dementia is the second-most-common form of dementia after Alzheimer's disease (AD) in older adults.
+Vascular dementia is the second-most-common form of dementia after Alzheimer's disease in older adults.
 The prevalence of the illness is 1.5% in Western countries and approximately 2.2% in Japan.
 It accounts for 50% of all dementias in Japan, 20% to 40% in Europe and 15% in Latin America.
-25% of stroke patients develop new-onset dementia within one year of their stroke.
+25% of people with stroke develop new-onset dementia within one year of their stroke.
 One study found that in the United States, the prevalence of vascular dementia in all people over the age of 71 is 2.43%, and another found that the prevalence of the dementias doubles with every 5.1 years of age.

-The incidence peaks between the fourth and the seventh decades of life and 80% of patients have a history of hypertension.
+The incidence peaks between the fourth and the seventh decades of life and 80% of people have a history of hypertension.

-A recent meta-analysis identified 36 studies of prevalent stroke (1.9 million participants) and 12 studies of incident stroke (1.3 million participants).
-For prevalent stroke, the pooled hazard ratio for all-cause dementia was 1.69 (95% confidence interval: 1.49–1.92; P < .00001; I2 = 87%).
-For incident stroke, the pooled risk ratio was 2.18 (95% confidence interval: 1.90–2.50; P < .00001; I2 = 88%).
+A 2018 meta-analysis identified 36 studies of prevalent stroke (1.9 million participants) and 12 studies of incident stroke (1.3 million participants).
+For prevalent stroke, the pooled hazard ratio for all-cause dementia was 1.69; for incident stroke, the pooled risk ratio was 2.18.
 Study characteristics did not modify these associations, with the exception of sex, which explained 50.2% of between-study heterogeneity for prevalent stroke.
 These results confirm that stroke is a strong, independent, and potentially modifiable risk factor for all-cause dementia.